-Our stretch reconciliation action plan (RAP) outlines the need for the City of Sydney to be inclusive, innovative and committed in its relationship with Aboriginal and Torres Strait Islander communities.
-It recognises that Aboriginal and Torres Strait Islander communities need to be empowered with real and genuine connections, not just symbolism.
+We are committed to being inclusive and innovative in our relationships with Aboriginal and Torres Strait Islander communities.
+We recognise that Aboriginal and Torres Strait Islander communities need to be engaged through authentic and genuine connections, not just symbolism.
 This will be achieved through active participation in governance that is embedded, and most of all, respectful.
 The City of Sydney will listen to and elevate the voices of Aboriginal and Torres Strait Islander peoples.